Public display FAQs

 In addition, consent is not required to display relevant material which was obtained before September 2006 when the HT Act came into force.

 The storage and public display of the bodies of deceased people, or relevant material from their bodies, are activities that are subject to licensing under the HT Act.
-The duration of the display does not affect the requirement for licensing.
+The duration of the display or the number of items of relevant material on display does not affect the requirement for licensing.

 A licence for public display is not required: